-Viomi Technology Co., Ltd is offering American depositary shares, or ADSs, [and the selling shareholders identified in this prospectus are offering ADSs].
-[We will not receive any proceeds from the sale of ADSs by the selling shareholders.]
-This is our initial public offering and no public market currently exists for our ADSs or ordinary shares.
-Each ADS of our ordinary shares, par value US\$0.0001 per share.
-It is currently estimated that the initial public offering price per ADS will be between US\$ and US\$ .
+Viomi Technology Co., Ltd is offering 11,400,000 American depositary shares, or ADSs.
+This is our initial public offering and no public market currently exists for our ADSs or Class A ordinary shares.
+Each ADS represents three of our Class A ordinary shares, par value US\$0.00001 per share.

-We intend to apply for the listing of our ADSs on [the New York Stock Exchange/Nasdaq] under the symbol "VIOT."
+Our ADSs have been approved for listing on the Nasdaq Stock Market under the symbol "VIOT."